 Federal tax law limits the amount of tax-exempt private activity debt that may be issued.
 Prior to financing multifamily housing projects on a tax-exempt basis, these projects must receive an allocation of the State's private activity volume cap.
-The City received allocations from the California Debt Limit Allocation Committee ("CDLAC") and completed the financings for the following projects.
+The City received an allocation from the California Debt Limit Allocation Committee ("CDLAC") for the following project when the construction financing bonds were issued in 2002; therefore, a new allocation was not required when the permanent financing bonds were issued in conjunction with project conversion in 2008.

-Multifamily Housing Revenue Bonds Issuance Summary Fiscal Year 2007-08 Project Name Date Issued Amount Issued Affordable Units Almaden Family Apartments 12/17/2007 \$ 6,385,000 Refunding Curtner Studios Apartments 12/19/2007 8,794,969 178 Fairgrounds Senior Housing 05/08/2008 26,000,000 199 Totals \$41,179,969 377
+Multifamily Housing Revenue Bonds Issuance Summary Fiscal Year 2008-09 Project Name Date Issued Amount Issued Affordable Units Las Ventanas Apartments 07/15/2008 \$ 25,900,000 Refunding Totals \$ 25,900,000 0